Findarato/ansible-role-epic_odb/README.md

         # defaults to false Change to include epic suggested exit 1 for all not allowed
         global_ssh_block: true

+        # Defaults to false, change to true for Veeam native quiescence
+        # Copys the freeze and thaw all instances scripts to /usr/sbin/pre-freeze-script and /usr/sbin/post-thaw-script
+        veeam_backup: true

         odb_firewall_services:
           - name: epiccomm